websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-subscriptions.md

     ![An email subscription notifies users when new assets are published.](./configuring-asset-publisher-subscriptions/images/01.png)

-1. Enable the *Subscribe* feature under the *Display Settings* tab &rarr; [*Set and Enable* section](./configuring-display-settings.md#set-and-enable-options) if it's not enabled.
+1. Enable the *Subscribe* feature under the *Display Settings* tab if it's not enabled.
 Users can click the *subscribe* button to receive email notifications of newly published assets.

 ![Enabling Email Subscription adds a Subscribe link to the Asset Publisher.](./configuring-asset-publisher-subscriptions/images/02.png)